mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 ~~~
 {: #tab-diet-esp-compressed-header-format artwork-align="center" title="Diet-ESP Compressed Header Format"}

-The SCHC Profile for Diet-ESP is defined as follows:

-RuleID:
-: The RuleID is a unique identifier for each SCHC rule.
+The RuleID is a unique identifier for each SCHC rule.
 It is included in packets to ensure the receiver applies the correct decompression rule, maintaining consistency in packet processing.
 Note that the Rule ID does not need to be explicitly agreed upon and can be defined independently by each party.
 The RuleID in Diet-ESP is expressed as 1 byte.

+Other variables required for the C/D in Diet-ESP are the following:

 Maximum Packet Size:
 : MAX_PACKET_SIZE is determined by the specific IPsec ESP configuration and the underlying transport, but it is typically aligned with the network’s MTU.
 The size constraints are optimized based on the available link capacity and negotiated parameters between endpoints.